aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 #### 4. Add storage

-Add the default storage class to the cluster
+Add the default storage class to the cluster.

 #### 5. Add CAPI to workload cluster